-One of the biggest factors that might prevent you from reaching Kilimanjaro’s summit is altitude sickness.
-Another issue that might influence your performance is malarial prophylaxtics.
+One of the biggest factors that might reachingtrouble you on your way to Kilimanjaro’s summit is altitude sickness.
+Another issue that might influence your performance is malaria prophylaxis.
 This section also includes tips for your personal first-aid kit.

 What is altitude sickness?

-Also called Acute Mountain Sickness (AMS), it is an illness that can affect travellers at high altitudes, usually above 8000 feet (2400m) such as on Mount Kilimanjaro.
+Also called Acute Mountain Sickness (AMS), it is an illness that can affect travellers at high altitudes, usually above 2400m (8000 feet) such as on Mount Kilimanjaro.
 Altitude sickness is the name given to the physiological and symptomatic reactions of the body to the low oxygen pressure (‘thinner’ air) that occurs at high altitude.
 When oxygen pressure falls, the body reacts by increasing breathing and heart rate and starts to produce more red blood cells.
 More red blood cells mean more vehicles to carry oxygen in the blood.
-The body also increases production of an enzyme that causes the release of oxygen from hemoglobin to the body tissues.
+The body also increases production of an enzyme that causes the release of oxygen from haemoglobin to the body tissues.

 Causes of altitude sickness

 AMS is caused by reduced air pressure and lower oxygen levels at high altitudes.
 The faster you climb, the more likely you will get AMS.
 It is not only the height that matters so much, it is the rate of ascent.

 You are at higher risk for AMS if you live near sea level and have had the illness before.
 Others at risk are those with diseases of the heart/lungs such as chronic bronchitis and asthma, people who are anaemic and those with a history of thromboses.
 Older people and children are also more susceptible to AMS.